simonmcmanus/livedocs/README.md

 }
 ```

-Note that you can specify middleware here too but it will not appear in the live-docs viewer.
+Note that you can specify middleware here too but it will not appear in the livedocs viewer.

 ### Parameters